patrikfejda/mtaa-be/docs/docs.md

 - Redux for state management
 - Immer for handling immutable data (via Redux Toolkit)
 - React Navigation for navigating between screens

+#### System APIs

+The app will allow users to use the camera for taking photos and videos and for making video calls.
+Also, the app will use the location services for sharing their location in status.

+For that purpose, the app will use the following system APIs:
+- Camera and microphone
+- GPS location

+## Users

+App will have only type of users - regular users.
+A regular user will be able to self-register in the app and use the app to communicate with other users.

+In the app, no need for administrators will be required.

 ## UAT Tests